gvwilson/thirdbit/src/fiction/in-heck/index.md

 One hummed,
 another clicked,
-and another went *brr* at just the right moment for the sounds the made to form words that came from everywhere and nowhere in particular.
+and another went *brr* at just the right moment for the sounds they made to form words that came from everywhere and nowhere in particular.

 "We're looking for a friend of ours,"